dustinblackman/oatmeal/README.md

 ### Report an issue

-On each Oatmeal release there is a separate download to helps in reporting issues to really drill down in to what the problem is!
+On each Oatmeal release there is a separate download to help in reporting issues to really drill down in to what the problem is!
 If you've run in to a problem, I'd really help appreciate solving it.

 1. Head over to [releases](https://github.com/dustinblackman/oatmeal/releases) and download the DEBUG package for the latest release of Oatmeal.
 2. Extract the contents of the archive, and `cd` in your terminal inside the archive.
 3. Run your command with the arguments provided in the error message prefixing with `RUST_BACKTRACE=1 ./oatmeal **ARGS-HERE**`
 4. Copy/paste the output and [open an issue](https://github.com/dustinblackman/oatmeal/issues/new).
+Include any screenshots you believe will be helpful!

 ### Development